A Guide to the Best Swimming Holes in Litchfield National Park.

 Buley Rockhole

 Buley is great for a more relaxing experience.
-The water flows down from the rocky embarkments into shallow pools, making it great for families.
+The water flows down from the rocky embankments into shallow pools, making it great for families.
 Move from pool to pool along the Florence Creek walk and enjoy the cooling waters while not having to tread water the whole time!
 It’s not far from Florence Falls, so we recommend visiting both swimming holes simultaneously.

 Wangi Falls

-Wangi Falls is one of the highlights in the Litchfield National Park.
+Wangi Falls is one of the highlights in Litchfield National Park.
 Like Florence Falls, it is a segmented waterfall with two main flows that fall into a large (huge) pool at the bottom.
 The plunge pool is very deep, so we suggest bringing floating devices (aka pool noodles) to keep you from exhausting yourself too much while enjoying the cool-down swim.
 Moreover, it is the easiest to access, with a large car park and a paved footpath leading straight to the falls.

 Cascades

 The Cascades is a great spot to escape the significant crowds of Wangi and Florence Falls.
 It is one of the most relaxing spots in the entire Litchfield National Park!
-A series of natural rockpools and small waterfalls make up the cascades, divided into upper and lower sections.
+A series of natural rockpools and small waterfalls make up the Cascades, divided into upper and lower sections.
 Stop at each pool as you walk up and down the trail for the best experience, and take your time in each one.
 A walking trail links the sections, but the track is more complicated than you may think, so please wear proper shoes for this walk.

 Walker Creek